 Hip swaying is something that doesn't come naturally to me ever since I had a scoliosis surgery.
 I think since then I've unconsciously tried to keep my torso as still as possible when walking or running.
 So I kept reminding myself to let loose a little in my hips.

-When I first heard that you need to ‘learn’ how to run barefoot, I thought that sounded strange since barefoot is ‘natural’.
-But it’s true that we’ve all been in shoes since we started walking, and shoe-running and barefoot-running are definitely different animals.
+When I first heard that you need to 'learn' how to run barefoot, I thought that sounded strange since barefoot is 'natural'.
+But it's true that we've all been in shoes since we started walking, and shoe-running and barefoot-running are definitely different animals.
 You can see the difference in this video.
-At around 4:40 they show the barefoot fore-foot strike on the treadmill.
+At around 5:26 they show the barefoot fore-foot strike on the treadmill.
+In shoes, you hit heel first.
+Major difference!

 I will finish the book and give a review.
 So far I think it's great.
 It's well-written with large color photographs.
 I was actually pleasantly surprised when I opened it.